Uniform resolvent estimates for magnetic operators: Estimates for the perturbed resolvent

 \section{Estimates for the perturbed resolvent}

-We shall need the following estimate for the perturbed resolvent $R(z)$, proved in \cite{DAncona20}.
+We shall need the following estimate for the perturbed resolvent $R(z)$.
+Its strip version was proved in \cite{DAncona20}; selfadjointness then extends it to the full resolvent set, as explained below.
 Several variants of this estimate exist in the literature, (see e.g. \cite{BarceloVegaZubeldia13-a}, \cite{Zubeldia14-a}, \cite{CardosoCuevasVodev13-a}); this version has the advantage of being uniform and scale invariant in $z\in \mathbb{C}$.

 \begin{lemma}[] Under Assumption \textbf{(H)} we have